-A disruptive technology has arrived from the U.S., in the form of the taxi app Uber, to threaten the protected markets that have allowed European cab drivers to keep fares high and competition low.
-It was no surprise then that in London today, thousands of the city's iconic black cabs snarled up traffic in Trafalgar Square to protest.
+A disruptive technology has arrived from the U.S., in the form of Taxi-app Uber, to threaten the protected markets that have allowed cab drivers around Europe to keep fares high and competition low.
+No surprise then, that in London today, thousands of the city's iconic black cabs were snarling up traffic in Trafalgar Square to protest.

 They're Luddites, right?
-Well, "Up to a point, Lord Copper."
+Well "Up to a point, Lord Copper."
 London's cabbies have some good arguments.

-TfL set out its provisional view that smart phones used by private hire drivers -- which act as GPS tracking devices to measure journey distances and time taken, and relays information so that fares can be calculated remotely from the vehicle -- do not constitute the equipping of a vehicle with a 'taximeter'.
+TfL set out its provisional view that smart phones used by private hire drivers - which act as GPS tracking devices to measure journey distances and time taken, and relays information so that fares can be calculated remotely from the vehicle - do not constitute the equipping of a vehicle with a 'taximeter'.

 However, given the level of concern among the trade, and the fact that some of the legislation in this area is unclear and able to be interpreted in various ways, TfL is to invite the High Court to give a binding determination on this issue.

-To contact the author of this article: Marc Champion at email@example.com.
+To contact the author on this story: